mlesniak/kotlin-ncurses-jni-mandelbrot/README.md

 ## Design Remarks

 While implementing this small application, I strived to prevent over engineering, i.e. not adding code for future improvements (which won't come anyway) by using fancy design patterns, single implementation interfaces, etc..
 To keep the overall structure understanadble I also tried to keep the average lines of code per file at around 50.

+I've also implemented a parallelized computation of the Mandelbrot set, but even with the smallest terminal font of around 4 pixel, the computation is very fast and time-to-final-image is basically completely based on rendering time which is very, very slow.